richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Place a space before left parenthesis, except in a function call.`
+ * [1] Google's R Style Guide: `Place a space before left parenthesis, except in a function call.`
  * [2] 'R Style.
-An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `3.3 (SEA .98).
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `3.3 (SEA .98).
 Blank spaces around symbols are required. [...]
 For me, that settles the question.
 For R code, as in C, "if" and "for" should be treated as keywords, and there would be a space after them, as in "if (x < 7)"`

-## WS.6.5: Avoid putting extra spaces inside parentheses
+## WS.8: Avoid putting extra spaces inside parentheses

 ```
 if (debug)  # Good [1]